Imaginary Playerz: Critical reception

 Billboard ranked "Imaginary Playerz" as the fourteenth-best song on the album.
 They argued that the song should have stayed a B-side instead of being released as a single, which raised expectations for the track.
 However, they felt that the song made sense with the album's themes and would grow on listeners in context of the full album.

 Music video

 The official music video was directed by Cardi B and Patientce Foster and released alongside the single.
-In the video, Cardi B turns an New York airport tarmac into a fashion show runway with a red ballroom gown.
+In the video, Cardi B turns a New York airport tarmac into a fashion show runway with a red ballroom gown.
 After taking a private jet to Mykonos, Greece, she is then shown spending a day on a yacht.
 The rapper enjoys a lobster dinner on the beach and then returns to her five-star resort for a foot bath with champagne.
 In the final scene, she models couture looks before heading out for a night in Paris.